 Dr Helen Edwards

-Helen’s second novel, Legend of the Lighthouse Moon, was published on 2nd October 2024 by Riveted Press.
+Legend of the Lighthouse Moon was published on 2nd October 2024 by Riveted Press.
+It was the category two winner of the Forevability Awards in March 2025.
 Rich with folklore and brimming with adventure, Legend of the Lighthouse Moon is a dazzling tale of family, resilience, and the enduring magic of the sea.
 Join Mona McKenna on a journey of self-discovery where the whispers of the past guide her towards a future filled with hope, love, and legends brought to life.
 Set on Kangaroo Island in 1970, with a main character living with type 1 diabetes, it features the history of the Cape Willoughby lighthouse and the endangered sea lion colony, as well as drawing on legends from the islands where Helen’s grandmothers were born in the Irish Sea.
-Helen’s third novel, a WWII story set in Australia, will release in April 2025 with Riveted Press and her fourth, co-written with Award-winning author Kate Gordon, in August 2025.

 Some of Helen’s workshop topics include ‘Seeking Stories, Crafting Characters ‘- in this 2-hour workshop, participants learn different ways of seeking story ideas, how anything can start a story, noticing story sparks, the importance of character development, backstory, and voice, using your senses in writing, taking dialogue and making it real, and using your experiences.
 They go through a series of writing exercises and group activities to create their own story outline and character/s, as well as begin a story.